-Humor- Can I just say in one issue Humphries has moved Puck from being a total joke in my book to being a hilarious, womanizing wolverine clone without the claws.
-This lil guy is about to add loads of fun to this bleak tapestry!
+Humor- Can I just say in one issue Humphries has moved Puck from being a total joke in my book to being a hilarious, womanizing Wolverine clone without the claws.
+This guy is about to add loads of fun to this bleak tapestry!

 Cover- Love the standard cover!
 The arrangement of the team would make this one an excellent poster

 Cover- The alternate looks like a cheap as all get out!
-Someone decided to take the character sketches of the team that were circulated a over the internet before the book hit the stands, then mirror the background image and just paste said sketches all over it and say “Alternate cover”.
+Someone decided to take the character sketches of the team that was circulated all over the internet before the book hit the stands, then mirror the background image and just paste said sketches all over it and say “Alternate cover”.
 Marvel, seriously, sometimes I wonder who comes up with these variants and who approves them!

 I enjoyed this first issue but it’s honestly not the best book marvel currently has out.
 Perhaps a different artist could really add more consistency to the package thus improving the overall quality in the coming months or at least change the colorist.
 Overall though still pretty solid 3/5